 The NCUA issues purchase cards to authorized employees in the Central Office, Regional offices, and the Asset Management and Assistance Center (AMAC) to assist in the performance of official agency business.
 In accordance with the NCUA's policies and procedures, the purchase cards are used to make simple acquisition purchases less than or equal to \$7,500 per transaction.
 Office managers that have frequent simple acquisition purchases are required to obtain an office purchase card.
 Offices and Regions have the authority to make simple acquisitions less than or equal to \$7,500 using a purchase card.
 Purchase cards may be used for any official business expense that can be purchased through the NCUA procurement program, except airfare and other travel.
 All travel expenses must be charged to a travel card and not the office purchase cards.
 Purchases made using the purchase card must not exceed the single transaction limit of \$7,500 or purchases above the monthly purchase card limit, which is \$25,000 for most NCUA purchase cards.
 Contracting Officers and Program Offices must use competition in acquisitions to the maximum extent possible.
 Contracting Officers should look for competitive opportunities when procuring goods and services valued over \$7,500.
-All requirements estimated to exceed \$7,500 and not being competed must be justified in writing by Program.
-The Director, DPFM, and the Competition Advocate must approve all noncompetitive procurement requests over \$7,500.
+All requirements estimated to exceed \$7,500 and not being competed must be justified in writing by Program and submitted as part of a procurement package.
+The Director, Division of Procurement and Facilities Management (DPFM), and the Competition Advocate must approve all noncompetitive procurement requests over \$7,500.

-The NCUA issues travel cards to most of its approximately 1,247 employees.
+The NCUA issues travel cards to most of its approximately 1,230 employees.
 Federal employees are required to use their federal travel charge cards for all expenses related to official government travel where merchants accept the card for payment.
+The objectives of this engagement were to: